 The Fujifilm GFX 100S and the Sony A1 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The GFX 100S writes its imaging data to SDXC cards, while the A1 uses CFexpress or SDXC cards.
+The GFX 100S writes its imaging data to SDXC cards, while the A1 uses CFexpress (type A) or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm GFX 100S and Sony A1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.